AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 In this second scenario of the demo, we rely on a hybrid combination of LLM and rule-based decision automation.

-Please follow the steps as in section [Chat in RAG/File Search only mode](#chat-in-ragfile-search-only-mode) but this time, make sure the **Settings** buttons show:
+Please follow the tasks from section [Chat in RAG/File Search only mode](#chat-in-ragfile-search-only-mode) but this time, make sure the **Settings** buttons show:

 >   - **Use File Search**: **Yes**
 >   *This indicates that we are going to append the relevant chunks of the policy document to the prompt*